 15″ Sphagnum Moss Living Wreath Here is another one with great reviews but you will have to pay for shipping

-When your ready to start on your wreath, soak the wreath in water for 10 minutes.
+When you are ready to start on your wreath, soak the wreath in water for 10 minutes.
 Once fully soaked, gently squeeze out excess water and place it on a work surface you won’t damage.
 I used a box covered with plastic.

 I would suggest not bunching them too tightly as they will be continuously growing and you will need to trim every once in a while.
 If the exposed areas bother you, fill those areas in with moss.
 For this particular wreath, I bunched them pretty close together so you could get a good idea of how the final outcome will look, versus waiting about a month to put the tutorial up.